 - Reduces natural resources – The production process requires natural sources like water, oil, natural gas, and coal.
 We can lower the amount of new raw materials by reducing plastic usage and recycling what’s already there.

 - Reduces pollution – Reducing plastic waste will reduce the contamination of the environment, soil, air, and water.
 There will also be less illegally dumped plastic waste in the oceans.

-- Less trash is going to incinerators, landfills, and oceans – We can save up on depleting landfill space, reduce the plastic entering our oceans, reduce burning plastic and release toxic gases.
+- Less trash is going to incinerators, landfills, and oceans – We can save up on depleting landfill space, reducing the plastic entering our oceans, reducing burning plastic, and releasing toxic gases.

 - Lowers the demand for fossil fuel consumption – Petroleum is a finite all-natural resource, so reducing plastic waste will also ease the need for fossil fuel consumption.

 - Less plastic makes our food, water & air cleaner and safer – Microplastic is found in our food, water, and air.
 Less plastic will decrease this issue.

 - Saves animals and human lives – Microplastics are everywhere, and we consume many of them without knowing.
 Chemicals in plastic that leach out can be toxic and cause various health issues.
 Furthermore, thousands of animals die from getting entangled in plastics or digesting them.

 - Saves money – In the long run, reusable items are cheaper than constantly purchasing more plastic.

 - It helps sustain the environment for future generations

 7. What can you do about plastic waste?

 Plastic waste is a huge problem, and REDUCING our use of plastics is the most efficient and easy way to fight the problem.

 The best thing we can do is prevent new sources of plastics from entering the environment.